BrittneyOleniacz/USGS_Earthquakes/README.md

    Import additional data alongside original data so they appear on the same JS Leaflet map.
    * Add data to the original map with the following:
       * Plot the tectonic plates on the map
-      * Add a number of options for the base map to choose from as well as separate out our
+      * Add a number of options for the base map to choose.
       * seperate the two data sets into overlays that can be turned on and off independently.
       * Add layer controls to our map.